exercism/v3/languages/python/reference/implementing-a-concept-exercise.md

   The test suite a submitted solution will be tested against.
 Tests should be written using [`unittest.TestCase`][unittest] ([example test file][example-testfile]).
 We do use PyTest as our test runner, but please check with a maintainer before using any PyTest-specific methods.

 - `.meta/example.py`
   An idiomatic implementation that passes all the provided tests.
-This solution file should only use **syntax & concepts introduced in the concept exercise itself, or one of its prerequisites.** Please follow the [PEP8][pep8] formatting guidelines.
+This solution file should only use **syntax & concepts introduced in the concept exercise itself, or one of its prerequisites.**.
+This means avoiding the use of constructs like `classes`, `comprehensions`, `generators`, `slice assignment`, `regex`, `filter/map/reduce`, standard library modules (_like `datetime`_), or 3rd-party libraries unless the exercise has introduced these concepts or they appear in the exercise's prerequisite tree.
+Please follow the [PEP8][pep8] formatting guidelines.
 Additionally, we'd like you to avoid any single-letter or cryptic variable names.
-Please also avoid the use of `classes`, `comprehensions`, `generators`, `slice assignment`, `regex`, `filter/map/reduce`, `built-ins`, or 3rd-party libraries unless the exercise has introduced those concepts or they appear in the exercise's prerequisite tree.

 ## Step 2: Add exercise documentation files